bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

 - **Ignore comments (enabled by default):** Comments in markup and inside `<style>` tags are automatically ignored and not part of the comparison process.

-- **Ignore element:** Use the `diff:ignore` attribute to ignore an element, all its attributes and child nodes.
+- **Ignore element:** Use the `diff:ignore` attribute to ignore an element, all its attributes and its child nodes.
 For example, to ignore the `h1` element, do the following:

   ```html
   <header>